Province of Guadalajara: Climate

 The province, given its wide and varied geographical features, has a range of different weather conditions, although generally it may be classified as a typical Mediterranean Continental climate of the Central Plateau.
 Long, dry and hot summers, with equally long and harsh winters give way to milder weather conditions in spring and later in autumn.
 The climatic diversity produces a range of vegetation and ecosystems, and trees such as oaks, juniper, pine, beech, etc. can all be found in the province.
 The seasonal distribution of rainfall is influenced by the relief, the most rainfall occurring in the mountainous areas of the Sistema Ibérico with between 700 and 900 mm per year, and in the headwaters of the Jarama and Sorbe rivers in the Sierra de Ayllon, with more than 800 mm.
 The Henares and Tajuña valleys, and the northern area of moorland in Sigüenza have less than 600 mm annually on average, and in some areas such as the Molina moorlands, bordering the provinces of Zaragoza and Teruel, rainfall may be below 400 mm.

 Subdivisions

 The province contains the comarcas of La Alcarria, La Campiña, La Serranía and Señorío de Molina-Alto Tajo.

-Population
+Demographics

-The historical population is given in the following chart:
+As of 2024, the foreign-born population is 57,693, equal to 20.6% of the total population.
+The 5 largest foreign nationalities are Romanians (9,863), Moroccans (7,584), Colombians (6,925), Peruvians (5,327) and Venezuelans (4,346).